gyselax/gyselalibxx/src/advection/README.md

 This adds some steps to the advection operator, we now have to compute

  1. the mesh points in the physical domain using $\mathcal{F}$;
- 2. the characteristic feet in the physical domain;
+ 2. the feet of the characteristics in the physical domain;
- 3. the characteristic feet in the logical domain (polar grid) using $\mathcal{F}^{-1}$;
+ 3. the feet of the characteristics in the logical domain (polar grid) using $\mathcal{F}^{-1}$;
- 4. then interpolate the advection function at the  characteristic feet in the logical domain.
+ 4. then interpolate the advection function at the feet of the characteristics in the logical domain.

 The third step can be difficult especially if the mapping function $\mathcal{F}$ is not analytically invertible.
 It is not impossible but the computations can be costly.